EyeSeeTea/d2-tools/README.md

 ## Execute Program Rules

 ### Instalation Notes

-For this script to work you may need to install svn
+For this script to work you may need to install svn.

 ### Create report with events or TEA to be updated